 His first album Esquisse (featuring drums-legend Peter Erskine) comes out in 2006.
-The same year, Thomas is chosen by Fonds d’Action SACEM.
+The same year, Thomas becomes Laureate of Fonds d’Action SACEM.

 In 2009 the late great Japanese jazz producer Itoh “88” Yasohachi produces his 2nd trio album Someday My Prince Will Come and numerous tours in Japan.
 In 2010, Thomas wins two major French awards : Django d’Or “New Talent” and 3rd Grand Prize at Martial Solal International Jazz Piano Competition.